nmutdav/guidebook/curriculum/th142/syllabus_142.md

 ---
 layout: default
-title: Syllabus TH-242
+title: Syllabus TH-142
-permalink: /curriculum/th242/syllabus_242/
+permalink: /curriculum/th142/syllabus_142/
 ---

-# Syllabus TH-242
+# Syllabus TH-142
 **Offered:** Fall, even years<br>
 **Room:** McClintock Room 125-O<br>
 **Time:** Mondays and Wednesdays from 8:00am to 9:40am<br>
 **Instructor:** <a href="https://nmu.edu/theatreanddance/dominic-mrakovcich" target="_blank">Dominic Mrakovcich</a>

 ## Course Description
-This course provides an introduction to sound and media design using Processing IDE.
-Students will explore the basics of sound design and media design, learning how to utilize Processing for creating interactive and dynamic sound and media experiences.
+An introduction to the skills, software, and techniques of a sound and media specialist for theatre and the entertainment industry.
+Students are introduced to cabling, speaker and PA systems as well as basic programming and sound and media technology.

 **Notes:** This is an eight-week course.

 ## Tracks & Objectives

-1. **Sound Design with Processing IDE**<br>
+The course instructor will choose two tracks from the program offerings list based on the difficulty and prerequisites most suitable for the class.

+1. **QLAB and Media Management**<br>
-   By the end of this course, students will be proficient in using Processing IDE for sound design, including creating sound visualizations and interactive audio applications.<br><br>
+By the end of this course, students will be proficient in using QLAB for managing and integrating sound and media in live performance settings.<br><br>
     *Learning Outcomes:*
-   - **Sound Basics:** Understanding basic sound principles and how to work with audio in Processing.
+    - **QLAB Fundamentals:** Understanding the interface and basic functionality of QLAB software.
-   - **Interactive Sound:** Techniques for creating interactive sound experiences using Processing.
+    - **Media Integration:** Techniques for integrating audio, video, and lighting cues using QLAB.
-   - **Sound Visualization:** Skills for visualizing audio data and creating dynamic visualizations in Processing.
-   - **Project Implementation:** Ability to develop and implement a sound design project using Processing IDE.<br><br>

-2. **Media Design with Processing IDE**<br>
+    - **Cue Programming:** Skills for creating and managing complex cue sequences and show control.
+    - **Troubleshooting:** Ability to diagnose and resolve common issues that may arise during live performances.<br><br>
+2. **PA System Setup and Management**<br>
-   By the end of this course, students will be proficient in using Processing IDE for media design, including creating animations, interactive visuals, and multimedia projects.<br><br>
+By the end of this course, students will be proficient in setting up and operating a basic PA system for live events.<br><br>
     *Learning Outcomes:*
-   - **Media Basics:** Understanding basic media design principles and how to work with graphics and animations in Processing.
-   - **Interactive Media:** Techniques for creating interactive media elements that respond to user input.
-   - **Visual Storytelling:** Skills for developing engaging and visually cohesive media projects in Processing.
-   - **Project Implementation:** Ability to develop and implement a media design project using Processing IDE.
+    - **Cabling:** Techniques for properly connecting and routing audio cables.
+    - **Speaker Configuration:** Skills for positioning and calibrating speakers for optimal sound distribution.
+    - **Sound Management:** Understanding how to adjust sound levels and equalization for clear and balanced audio.
+    - **Event Application:** Practical knowledge of applying these skills to various types of live events and venues.

 ## Course Calendar

-- **Week 1:** Introduction to Processing IDE for Sound and Media Design
+- **Week 1:** Introduction to PA Systems and Microphone Types
-- **Week 2:** Sound Design Basics and Interactive Audio
+- **Week 2:** Operating a Basic Analog Mixer and Cabling Techniques
-- **Week 3:** Visualizing Sound and Audio Data
+- **Week 3:** Speaker Placement and Calibration
-- **Week 4:** Media Design Basics and Interactive Graphics
+- **Week 4:** Sound Level Management and Troubleshooting
-- **Week 5:** Animations and Interactive Visuals
+- **Week 5:** Mid-Term Tech-Olympics
-- **Week 6:** Integrating Sound and Media
+- **Week 6:** QLAB Fundamentals and Media Integration
-- **Week 7:** Project Development and Troubleshooting
+- **Week 7:** Cue Programming and Troubleshooting in QLAB
-- **Week 8:** Final Project Presentation and Course Wrap-Up
+- **Week 8:** Final Tech-Olympics and Course Wrap-Up

 ## Grading

 **Assessment Breakdown:**
 - **Assignments:** 60%
-- **Midterm Project:** 20%
+- **Midterm Tech-Olympics:** 20%
-- **Final Project:** 20%
+- **Final Tech-Olympics:** 20%

 **Grading Scale:**